jasminfrancis/Ecommerce-project/README.md

 ### API Key for Currency Exchange
 The application uses the Open Exchange Rates API for fetching real-time currency exchange rates.
 You will need an API key from the Open Exchange Rates platform to make the currency exchange API work.
 Replace the placeholder in application.properties:
-* currency.api.key=jasminfrancis (But realtime need more specific keys should be added)
+* api-key=jasminfrancis (But realtime need more specific keys should be added)

 ## Test Coverage Report (JaCoCo)